Jannet Hopewell Leadership Academy

-The precious Academy project is a much needed project that is designed to impact the lives of young girls who will otherwise amount to nothing in life.
+The Jannet Hopewell Leadership Academy project is a much needed project that is designed to impact the lives of young girls who will otherwise amount to nothing in life.
 We invite you to get invloved!

-We are strongly committed to setting up and building a Precious Academy for Girls in Mkang'ombe, Mombasa District, Kenya where young girls from poor homes in the Chakka Villages, living in poverty & destitution are deprived of access to good quality education.
+We are strongly committed to setting up and building the Jannet Hopewell Leadership Academy project for Girls in Mkang'ombe, Mombasa District, Kenya where young girls from poor homes in the Chakka Villages, living in poverty & destitution are deprived of access to good quality education.

-The aim is to provide a first class school facility for these girls where they are educated with pride and dignity and not toiling in a farm somehwere or being given away prematurely in marriage.
-The children will attend school together daily, be well fed, provided with books & uniforms and are elevated in life to become champions.
-We need funding, partners, volunteers, helpers and those feel called by God and whose hearts are moved to help, to please join us and partner with us to achieve this goal.
+The aim is to provide a first class school facility where disbaled & able body girls are educated side by side with pride and dignity and not begging on the street, toiling in a farm somehwere or being given away prematurely in marriage.
+The children will attend school together daily, be well fed, provided with full healthcare support, physiotherapy, books & uniforms and are elevated in life to become champions.
+We need funding, partners, volunteers, helpers and those who feel called by God and whose hearts are moved to help, to please join us and partner with us to achieve this goal.

 We invite you to get in touch and join hands with us for this special mission assignment.

 Why is there a need for such an academy for girls?

 Many young girls and daughters are systematically deprived of access to education in the developing world, especially in India & Africa, where girls in many places are deemed of low value.
 Shamefully, it is believed that these girls are not worth investing in as they are best suited for marriage only, consigned to housewife roles or as baby factories, confined to life in the kitchen and servitude.
 This sort of belief is sadly perpetuated by illiteracy, backward thinking religions, ancient traditions and outdated cultural practices that ensures that women are treated as second class sitizens.
 On top of that, if you are a disabled young girl, you are often overlooked and deemed worthless.
 What a shame that is?